El Valle y Carrascoy Regional Park

 The visitors centre is a good place to start, located next to La Alberca village as you enter the park.
 El Valle has leaflets, maps and brochures to help you get the most from your visit.
 The centre also has an informative exhibition of the park’s geography, history and biodiversity, to help you understand its fauna, flora, geology and conservation work.

 At the lower levels of the park, where the centre is located, several installations have been added for visitors’ enjoyment, including:

 - El Valle Recreational Area

-- The Wild Fauna Recovery Centre
+- Wild Fauna Recovery Centre

-- La Fuensanta Sanctuary, which has a pilgrimage in September
+- La Fuensanta Sanctuary (which has a pilgrimage in September)

-This nature park has been included in the European Natura 2000 network for biodiversity and has been declared a ‘Special Protection Bird Sanctuary’ mainly for the important population of the Eurasian Eagle Owl that is found here.
+This nature park has been included in the European Natura 2000 network for biodiversity, and has been declared a “Special Protection Bird Sanctuary”, mainly due to the important Eurasian Eagle Owl population that can be found here.

-- When: All year round, dawn till dusk.
+- When: All year round, dawn till dusk

-For more information telephone: 0034 968 22 89 37
+Tel. +34 968 22 89 37

-or download the printable information leaflet here
+Download the printable information leaflet here

 Salinas de San Pedro Coastal Park